wmcbrine/tivoremote/README.rst

 =========================================

 :Author:  William McBrine <wmcbrine@gmail.com>
-:Version: 0.32
+:Version: 0.33
-:Date:    December 22, 2020
+:Date:    November 11, 2025

 An on-screen virtual remote control that can control your TiVo over the network.
 It works with the Series 3 or any later TiVo model.

-Python 2.6 or later (including 3.x) is required, as well as Tkinter (normally part of Python's standard library) or GTK.
-Linux and macOS users should have what they need already; Windows users should visit https://python.org/ .
-The remote has also been tested on Windows CE and other platforms.
+You need Python ( https://python.org/ ) 2.6 or later (including 3.x), as well as Tkinter or GTK.
+Tested on Linux, macOS, Windows and other platforms.

 This program uses the network remote control interface first made public by TCF user Omikron.